 Current Projects & How Projects Are Funded

-Each year the Tourist Development Council (TDC) reviews project requests for the upcoming fiscal year (FY).
-Local governmental agencies request funding by completing a funding request that offers detailed information about the project.
-During an annual workshop TDC members review the requests and evaluate each project on several criteria to determine if they are eligible for funding.
-During the workshop the requesting agency is available to answer questions the TDC may have about the request for funds.
+Local governmental agencies may request funding each year.
+TDC members review the requests and evaluate each project on several criteria to determine if they are eligible for funding.
 Once the projects receive TDC approval, they are forwarded to the Lee County Board of County Commissioners for inclusion in their annual capital improvement budget (CIP) process.

-The TDC’s recommendations for FY 2015-16 offers funding to 25 projects valued at more than 9 million.
+The TDC’s recommendations for FY 2016-17 provides funding to 25 projects valued at more than 9 million.
 Some projects include:

-For an update on projects that were funded in previous years are in various stages of development, click here for a status report for all active projects is updated each year and presented to the TDC.
+For an update on projects that were funded in previous years are in various stages of development, click here for a status report.
 Many of these projects are long term and will require additional funding in future years.
-A number of projects have been funded over multiple years including beach access development,beach water quality monitoring, improvements at Bonita Beach Park, Bowditch Point Regional Park, and Crescent Beach.
-Bowman's Beach master plan, Countywide emergency beach cleanup, Four Mile Cove Ecological Preserve, and Matanzas Pass Preserve improvements, dune and landscape plantings at Sanibel beach parks and Sanibel Lighthouse Park improvements.
+A number of projects have been funded over multiple years including beach access development, improvements at Bonita Beach Park, Bowditch Point Regional Park, and Crescent Beach Park.
+Mound House Park, Bowman's Beach master plan, countywide emergency beach cleanup, Four Mile Cove Ecological Preserve, and Matanzas Pass Preserve improvements.